hwheinzen/grugen/README.md

 ## Usage example
-Given the billing data of one year which is sorted by customer.
+Consider the billing data of one year which shall be sorted by customer.
+You like to get a list of customers with a total of their bills.

 Create a Grugen file (e.g. `custtotal.grugen`) containing `.gru-` statements:
 ```